sandialabs/seat-qgis-plugin/docs/src/modules/acoustics.rst

   - \*Model Probability Condition file (CSV): Used to weight the likelihood of different run scenarios occurring (i.e., likelihood of environmental conditions)

-  - \*Risk layer file (GeoTIFF): Contains spatial classifications, used to evaluate the impact of the devices on the environment
+  - \*Area of Interest file (GeoTIFF): Contains spatial classifications, used to evaluate the impact of the devices on the environment

   - \*Spatial Probability/Density directory (directory): includes GeoTiffs or CSVs of species, density and corresponds to the probabilities file